hmxmilohax/rock-band-3-deluxe/readme.md

 This repo contains everything you need to build Rock Band 3 Deluxe for PlayStation 3 or Xbox 360.

-*There is also a (no longer supported) Wii version available at [this branch](https://github.com/hmxmilohax/rock-band-3-deluxe/tree/wii).*
+*There is also a (no longer supported) Wii version available in [this branch](https://github.com/hmxmilohax/rock-band-3-deluxe/tree/wii).*

 # Table of Contents
 - [Rock Band 3 Deluxe](#rock-band-3-deluxe)